damey2011/dja-vue/README.md

 ---

 ## Setup
 > To create a new project based off this template.
+Clone it or use the django-admin tool like below.

 ```bash
 django-admin startproject --template https://github.com/damey2011/django-vue-starter/archive/master.zip project_folder_name